Sell on your terms. No Commissions - No Fees - Any Condition

 Here is a straightforward breakdown of filing an eviction case in New York:

-1. Gather Required Documents: Before going to court, make sure all foreclosure-related documents and tenant agreements are organized.
+1. Gather Required Documents: Before going to court, organize all foreclosure documents and tenant agreements.

 2. Submit the Case to NY Housing Court: File the necessary eviction paperwork with the appropriate New York housing court.
 This officially kicks off the eviction process.